How to Store & Preserve Watercolor Paintings

-How to Store Watercolor Paintings
+How to Properly Store Watercolor Paintings

+If painting is your hobby or you’ve had experience collecting watercolor paintings, you’ve probably realized that they are challenging to store once the masterpiece is complete.
 Due to the nature of watercolor, the paper refuses to lie flat, and piles of these paintings often don’t sit well.
 This issue can make the storage of watercolor paintings or drawings a hassle as these stacks don’t compress well and feel messy.

+This problem of storage may put off some people from painting using watercolors altogether.
+But that’s where we come in.
 This article will shed some light on everything you need to know about properly storing watercolor paintings and making them last longer.
 So let’s get started!

 How to Preserve Watercolor Paintings